OOPS-ORG-PHP/mod_geoip/README.md

 ## COPYRIGHT AND LICENCE

-Copyright 2021.
-JoungKyun.Kim all rights reserved.
+Copyright 2022.
+JoungKyun.Kim All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by